The Grand Canyon Railway

 The GCRR runs under the BNSF Main Line in Williams AZ

-Entering Grand Canyon Nation Park on the GCRR
+Entering Grand Canyon National Park on the GCRR

 Dan at Grand Canyon Station